 City of Simi Valley, California

-The Technical ScopeDevelop and implement a significant 2.2 MW of solar photovoltaic (PV) power at five City sites:
+The Technical ScopeDeveloped and implemented a total of 2.2 MW of solar photovoltaic (PV) power at five City Sites:

 |Project Location||System Size|